-We have an Equal Opportunities Policy and where feasible we make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
+We have an Equal Opportunities Policy and we are committed to make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
 Our policy adheres to the Equality Act 2010 and is available on the school website.
-We will liaise with external agencies to ensure the classroom environment is suitably prepared for pupils with specific learning needs, visual and hearing impairments.
+We will liaise with external agencies to ensure the classroom environment is as supportive as possible for pupils with any type of Special Educational need or Disability.